 What is America’s New Business Plan?

-- Access to Opportunity: A Level Playing Field Without Red Tape
+- Access to Opportunity: A Level Playing Field That Reduces Barriers

-- Access to Knowledge: The Know-How to Start a Business
+- Access to Knowledge: Real World Experience for the Workforce and to Start a Business

 - Access to Support: The Ability for All to Take Risks